cn-uofbasel/ccn-lite/doc/internal/README-testing.md

 Also check out the test/scripts/demo-relay-fetch.sh if chunking is of concern to you (same setup and choice as demo-relay-sh).

-If NFN testing is sought, see the scripts in test/scripts/nfn

 Note that the other subdirectories in test (i.e. ccnb, ccntlv, ndntlv) hold pre-encoded packets used by the various demo scripts.